Internal review cleared Trump's CIA pick in videotape destruction

 Haspel, who is now the agency’s No. 2 official, is due to appear at a May 9 hearing on her confirmation before the Senate Intelligence Committee.

-Haspel has the backing of the committee’s Republican chairman, Senator Richard Burr, but several Democrats have expressed concern about the nomination.
+Haspel has the backing of the committee’s Republican chairman, Richard Burr, but several Democrats have expressed concern about the nomination.

 “It’s completely unacceptable for the CIA to declassify only material that’s favorable to Gina Haspel, while at the same time stonewalling our efforts to declassify all documents related to her involvement in the torture program,” Democratic Senator Dianne Feinstein said in a statement.
+“Senators and the public need to know more about her record.”

 Rachel Cohen, a spokeswoman for Senator Mark Warner, the panel’s ranking Democrat, said release of the memo was “a good step, but it was only one step.
 Senator Warner will continue to press the CIA to declassify additional documents and material regarding Ms. Haspel’s background.”

-Reporting by Warren Strobel Editing by Toni Reinhold
+Reporting by Warren Strobel; Editing by Toni Reinhold and Leslie Adler